MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-insider/deploy/intune.md

 > [!TIP]
 > You can force Office to check for updates by going to **File** > **Account** > **Update Options** > **Update Now** in an Office app, such as Word.

-## Install Office Insider when you do a new Office installation
+## Install Microsoft 365 Insider when you do a new Office installation

 Follow these steps to use Intune to install Microsoft 365 Insider on a Windows device that doesn't already have Office installed.